 Networking – there’s no escaping it.
-A radio presenter may now be broadcasting to several different geographical areas each carrying their own local commercials.
+A radio presenter may be broadcasting live to several different geographical areas each carrying their own local commercials.
 But what about localised links such as weather or news updates?

 A 2-split demo plus a 4-split “Lite” licence are now available – This gives you a chance to try the software before purchase – as well as a cheaper alternative.
 The Lite licence is £100 per workstation and can be purchased from the Shop page.
-The Full 12-split version is by quotation.
+The Full 24-split version is by quotation.
 See the Downloads page for the 2-split demo.

 The process of recording is simple: Shortcut-keys are provided, and the procedure is as follow:

 - Click “REC” and start talking, click it again to stop